 The overall responsibility of the organisation rests with the Management Committee, which is elected annually at our AGM.

 The General Manager oversees the day-to-day running of the organisation and reports to the management committee trustees.
-We employ 40 people (5 office staff and 35 full-time, part-time drivers and passenger assistants).
+We employ 35 people (4 office staff and 31 part-time drivers and passenger assistants).

 Community Transport aims:

 - to promote Social Inclusion and Accessibility in all areas of the local Community

 - to deliver high quality Transport Services in a way that upholds Equality and Diversity

 - to involve users in shaping the way our services are provided.